nayoungkim94/nayoungkim94.github.io/_pages/about.md

 📰News
 ======
-- Our paper ==“Bias Mitigation for Toxicity Detection via Sequential Decisions”== is accepted in the 15th International Conference on Social Computing, Behavioral-Cultural Modeling, & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS 2022)
+- Our paper “Bridging the Gap: Commonality and Differences between Online and Offline COVID-19 Data” is accepted in the 15th International Conference on Social Computing, Behavioral-Cultural Modeling, & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS 2022)
-- Our paper =="Debiasing Word Embeddings with Nonlinear Geometry"== is accepted in the Proceedings of the 29th International Conference on Computational Linguistics (COLING 2022)
+- Our paper "Debiasing Word Embeddings with Nonlinear Geometry" is accepted in COLING 2022

 🎓Education
 ======